By: Melissa Stevens

 Pao Yue Kong Swimming Pool

-As Wong Chuk Hang becomes increasingly popular, more and more people are cottoning on to this huge public swimming pool complex which is absolutely huge!
+As Wong Chuk Hang becomes increasingly popular, more and more people are cottoning on to this public swimming pool complex, which is absolutely huge!
 There are two main pools, two teaching pools, a training pool, a diving pool, a toddler pool and another pool ideal for older kids.
 The kids’ pools have a variety of slides and other water play features.
 It also has sun loungers and a family changing room.

 2 Shum Wan Road, Wong Chuk Hang